-MBA/MAL Dual Degree
+MBA/MA in Leadership Dual Degree

-The dual degree program takes advantage of the intellectual benefits of studying business administration and leadership in a coordinated program.
-It leverages Augsburg's long tradition of graduate leadership training via the MA in Leadership with the robust demand for business education through our MBA program.
-The dual degree provides students with the leadership skills needed to run a business and, at the same time, helps them develop the comprehensive outlook they need to thrive in today's interconnected world.
+The dual degree program gives students the benefits of studying business administration and leadership in a coordinated program.
+This dual degree program leverages Augsburg's long-standing tradition of graduate leadership training via the Master of Arts (MA) in Leadership with the demand for business education through our Master of Business Administration (MBA) program.
+This unique credential equips students with the skills to lead and manage an organization, preparing them to thrive in today's interconnected world.